Overview

 Imputed Interest Accrued

-Daily interest accrued on outstanding principal of receivables created during the seasoning period.
+Daily interest accrued on outstanding principal of receivables created during the hold period.

 - If interest-based: Lead charges the same effective APR as the client charges the end customer.